USC, Dr. Tyndall Sexual Harassment

 Hagens Berman's attorneys are experienced in representing victims of sexual harassment and assault.
 The firm represents six women on behalf of a class of all victims who were harassed or otherwise assaulted by Harvey Weinstein, seeking to hold him and his co-conspirators accountable for a years-long pattern of sexual harassment and cover-ups.

-Hagens Berman's attorneys also recently achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.
-Your claim will be handled by lawyers experienced in sexual harassment and abuse litigation.
+Hagens Berman's attorneys also achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.

 KNOWING YOUR RIGHTS AND PROTECTIONS

-If you experienced sexual harassment or other inappropriate actions at the hands of USC's Dr. Tyndall, contact our legal team.
+If you experienced sexual harassment or other inappropriate actions, contact our legal team.
 Our secure messaging service offers a safe space to those speaking out.
 Your information and comments will be sent directly to our legal team.

 Our firm strives to protect the rights and safety of victims everywhere.
 Let us take a stand for you.